squidfunk/mkdocs-material/docs/customization.md

 Spin up the development server with `mkdocs serve` and start typing your changes in your additional stylesheet file – you can see them instantly after saving, as the MkDocs development server implements live reloading.
-Cool, huh?

 ### Additional JavaScript